 Read the domain name

 For example, a site may claim to be CNN but have a URL similar to one of the examples below.

 In the above example, "cnn" is a subdomain of the domain "fakenews.com" and is in no way affiliated with CNN.
-Just because the URL has the words "CNN" doesn't mean it is from CNN.
+The fact that the URL has the words "CNN" doesn't necessarily mean it is was created by CNN.